UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: UrbanKG Construction

 \textbf{POI Data}.
-POI data contains rich urban contextual semantics, which have been widely adopted as auxiliary features to enhance USTP tasks~(\eg traffic flow prediction\cite{Lv2020TemporalMC} and crime prediction~\cite{Wang2016CrimeRI}).
-We collect POI data from Open Street Map~(OSM)\footnote{https://www.openstreetmap.org/}, a free and open geographic database.
+POI data contains urban contextual semantics, which have been widely adopted as auxiliary features to enhance USTP tasks~(\eg traffic prediction\cite{Lv2020TemporalMC} and crime prediction~\cite{Wang2016CrimeRI}).
+We collect POI data from OSM.
 We utilize the boundary of each city from the administrative division data to query the corresponding POI records through the open API provided by OSM.
-Each POI record consists of a unique id, a POI name, POI category and the coordinate~(latitude and longitude).
+Each POI record consists of a unique id, a POI name, POI category and the coordinate.
 Example in Table \ref{data collection: Statistics of datasets} is a POI record where \emph{(40.75, -73.99)} is the location and the POI is a \emph{corporation}.

 Before constructing the UrbanKG, we first preprocess the raw datasets.
 We filter out POIs and road networks that don't belong to any administrative borough or area in each city.
 Besides, we merge minority POI categories~(\eg grandstand and canopy) to avoid potential long-tail issues.
 As records from different data sources are disjoint, we align each record according to the administrative areas. \eat{ Each POI record, road segment, and road junction are associated with the administrative boundary and area in a hierarchical way.}